“A library of books for readers who are visually impaired is amazing.”

-We’re delighted to welcome Minnie to our Touch to See book library for blind or partially sighted babies, toddlers and pre-schoolers.
+We’re delighted to welcome Minnie to our Touch to See library for blind or partially sighted babies, toddlers and pre-schoolers.

 We chatted to Caz, Minnie’s mum, about Minnie’s sight impairment, how she found us and what their experiences have been using our free library of Touch to See books.